M1CK431/vite-plugin-vue-tailwind-auto-reference/README.md

   })
   ```

-- **exclude** (FilterPattern): A list of picomatch patterns that match files to be excluded from transformation.
+- **opts.exclude** (FilterPattern): A list of picomatch patterns that match files to be excluded from transformation.

   ```js
   tailwindAutoReference('./src/tailwind.css', {